 The concentration dataset highlights the control of the sand mass fraction X_s on the ratio α (Fig. 3): α increases with X_s .
-If finest particles of the PSD are dominant in the index concentrations C{χ} sampled in the upper layers of the flow, this washload is supply-limited, depending on the matter availability, rainfall upon the sources, and sediment entrainment processes occurring

-- 10 on the weathered hillslopes.
-Washload is then routed through the foreland without important mass fluctuations (e.g. Yuill and Gasparini, 2011).
-Significant exchanges between the floodplain and main channel lead to some dilution but also to some remobilization of the huge floodplain sediment stocks of the coarser elements that were previously deposited (e.g. clay aggregates, silts and fine sands).
-On the other hand, sand transport regime is capacity-limited, depending only on the available energy to route the sediments.
-Since the flow energy significantly decreases with the decreasing bed slope, sand suspended - 15 load is gradually decoupled from the washload in the floodplain, and the washload concentration is no longer a good proxy of the coarse particle concentration.
+If finest particles of the PSD are dominant in the index concentrations C{χ} sampled in the upper layers of the flow, this wash load is supply-limited, depending on the matter availability, rainfall upon the sources and sediment entrainment processes occurring on the weathered hillslopes.
+Wash load is then routed through the foreland without important mass fluctuations (e.g., Yuill and Gasparini, 2011).
+Significant exchanges between the floodplain and main channel lead to some dilution but also to some remobilization of the huge floodplain sediment stocks of the coarser elements that were previously deposited (e.g., clay aggregates, silts and fine sands).
+Conversely, the sand transport regime is capacity-limited, depending only on the available energy to route the sediments.
+As the flow energy significantly decreases with the decreasing bed slope, the sand suspended load is gradually decoupled from the wash load in the floodplain, and the wash-load concentration is no longer a good proxy of the coarse particle concentration.
 The floodplain incision mechanically increases the sand mass fraction X_s in the suspended load.
-Implicitly, the PSD mean diameter shifts with X_s , but it does not mean that there is any change in the physical properties (e.g. diameter, density and shape) of the sand fraction.
+Implicitly, the PSD mean diameter shifts with X_s , but it does not mean that there is any change in the physical properties (e.g., diameter, density and shape) of the sand fraction.
 This shift directly affects α , as the vertical concentration gradient depends on the balance between the turbulence strength and the settling velocity (Eq.
-(4)).
-This result highlights the key - 20 challenge of providing a proper model of the PSD using a limited number of sediment classes, and validate the discrete approach proposed to model α .
+4).
+This result highlights the key challenge of providing a proper model of the PSD using a limited number of sediment classes, and validates the discrete approach proposed to model α .